You are here:Home»The Blessing of Having a Husband Who Won’t Pray with His Wife

 This desires we have for our husbands to be close to God and to be spiritually one with us are God-given desires.
 And they are God’s will.
 So we can pray and know that God will cause these prayers to be answered in His time, in His way, by His power and for His glory – when we are praying with proper respect and reverence for God, our husband’s authority and proper motives.

 And we can speed the answers along a bit by our obedience to respect our husbands and cooperate with their God-given leadership.
 But it may be YEARS before we see our prayers answered.
-And that is ok.
 There are going to be times, if we believe our husbands are far from God and acting in disobedience, that we practice I Peter 3:1-2.
 That is what will bring them closer to God.
-Not our words.